Causes

 Treatment should take into account the clinical picture and epidemiology of STIs in the particular patient group.

-As it can be difficult to distinguish clinically between symptomatic proctitis caused by chlamydia, gonorrhoea, and HSV, it is recommended that treatment of MSM with proctitis should cover all of these.
+As it can be difficult to distinguish clinically between proctitis caused by chlamydia, gonorrhoea, and HSV, it is recommended that treatment of MSM with proctitis should cover all of these.

-Proctitis – likely from an enteric pathogen Refer to Enteric infections in MSM treatment guideline
+Proctitis – likely from an enteric pathogen Refer to Enteric infections in MSM treatment guideline Treatment of enteric infection such as shigella should be guided by antibiotic sensitivities

 Contact tracing & partner management